Menopause

 What is menopause?

-Menopause is a natural biological process in women that occurs when the ovaries stop producing eggs.
+Menopause is a natural biological process in which a woman's ovaries stop producing eggs and hormone levels decrease.

 At what age does menopause typically occur?

-Menopause usually occurs between ages 45 and 55.
+Menopause usually occurs between the ages of 45 and 55, with an average age of around 51.

 What are the symptoms of menopause?

-Symptoms include hot flashes, night sweats, mood changes, and vaginal dryness.
+Symptoms may include hot flashes, night sweats, mood changes, vaginal dryness, and sleep disturbances.

 Can menopause be treated?